nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 SELECT * FROM products WHERE id = ANY($1)
 ```

-Looking at the query we can see the true advantage to using arrays: Arrays are
+Looking at the query we immediately see the advantage to using arrays: Arrays
-first-class citizens in PostgreSQL and can be passed as a **single** parameter.
+are first-class citizens in PostgreSQL and can be passed as a **single**
+parameter.

 When using `IN (...)` each value needs its own placeholder which, as discussed
 before, requires creating the query dynamically based on the number of